Whenever you consult a source while conducting research you must gather specific infomration about that source to create accurate and full citations.

 Construct your citations within the text of your essay, using the appropriate guidelines for the style of citation you are using.

-Create either a reference or works cited list at the end of your paper or assignment.
+Create either a bibliography at the end of your paper or assignment.
 The use of capitals and punctuation should be consistent and will vary according to the citation style being used.